 The UniqueID is the first four characters of a generated machine identification number.
 Added unique ID is a requirement for successful terminal deployment.
 Without unique ID, subsequent terminal registration will fail.
+You can disable this behavior by toggling the Do not append unique suffix to the Salt client ID.

-5.6.2.
+6.6.2.
 Naming by Hostname